SalomePlatform/adao/doc/en/theory.rst

 .. index:: single: observation
 .. index:: single: a priori
 .. index:: single: EstimationOf
+.. index:: single: analysis

 **Data Assimilation** is a general well established framework for computing the optimal estimate of the true state of a system, over time if necessary.
-It uses values obtained by combining both observations and *a priori* models, including information about their errors.
+It uses values obtained by combining both observations and *a priori* models, including information about their errors while simultaneously respecting constraints.
+This takes into account the laws of behavior or motion of the system through the equations of the model, and the way the measurements are physically related to the variables of the system.

 In other words, data assimilation merges measurement data of a system, that are the observations, with *a priori* system physical and mathematical knowledge, embedded in numerical models.
-The goal is to obtain the best possible estimate of the system real state and of its stochastic properties.
+The goal is to obtain the best possible estimate, called "*analysis*", of the system real state and of its stochastic properties.
 Note that this real state (or "*true state*") cannot usually be reached, but can only be estimated.
 Moreover, despite the fact that the used information are stochastic by nature, data assimilation provides deterministic techniques in order to perform very efficiently the estimation.

 Because data assimilation looks for the **best possible** estimate, its underlying procedure always integrates optimization in order to find this